By Ashok Prasad, Founder, Niyyam

 Introduction

+If you are wondering how to build 10 lakh mutual fund portfolio effectively, you are not alone.
 Building a ₹10 lakh portfolio may sound like a big milestone.

-The real challenge is not reaching ₹10 lakh —
+The real challenge is not reaching ₹10 lakh.

-It’s building it the right way.
+The real challenge is building it the right way.

-- Invest randomly
+- Invest randomly without a clear plan

-- Choose funds based on tips
+- Choose funds based on tips or recent performance

 - Ignore asset allocation